-Diabetes does increase oxidative stress, but to date, clinical trials have not supported the need for supplementation of antioxidants to people who have diabetes.
+Diabetes does increase oxidative stress, but to date, clinical trials have not supported the need for supplementation of antioxidants such as vitamin E, C, and carotene.
+There is lack of evidence for efficacy and concerns related to long-term safety.